michalfratczak/habdec/README.md

 ### Web Client

-To control habdec parameters from your browser, start    `webClient/index.html` and connect to ip:port
+To control habdec parameters from your browser:
+- start browser
+- open `habitat/code/webClient/index.html` file from disk
+- set server field ip:port and Connect

+Do not try connecting directly to `http://ip:port ` - habdec is not an HTTP server and you will see this error:

+`The WebSocket handshake Connection field is missing the upgrade token`

 ## Known Limitations